Breathitt County High School: The first high school in Quicksand

 The campus was located on a hill overlooking the town of Quicksand.
-It was set up much like a college campus with a boys' and girls' dormitory.
-These were needed during this time due to inefficient roads, lack of many motor vehicles, and the long travel it would take to go back and forth every day when most kids walked to school during this time.
-So, most kids would stay for the weekdays and go home for the weekends.
+It was set up much like a college campus, with a boys' and girls' dormitory.
+These were needed due to inefficient roads, lack of many motor vehicles, and the long travel it would take to go back and forth every day; most students walked to school.
+Most kids stayed for weekdays and went home on weekends.
 There were five buildings on campus: